zephleggett/dl-nzb/README.md

 # dl-nzb

 A fast, modern NZB downloader written in Rust.
 Downloads from Usenet with parallel connections, automatic repair and extraction, and a clean terminal interface.

 ![CleanShot 2025-10-13 at 23 25 24](https://github.com/user-attachments/assets/34e25e25-6d83-4ffc-a19e-8fb2146792a0)

 ## Why dl-nzb?

 Most Usenet downloaders are either slow, bloated with unnecessary features, or haven't been updated in years. dl-nzb is built from scratch in Rust to be fast and efficient without the overhead.
 It does one thing well: download your NZB files as quickly as your connection allows.

 The entire downloader is a 2.5MB statically-linked binary with zero runtime dependencies.
 PAR2 repair and RAR extraction are built directly into the binary using optimized C++ libraries (par2cmdline-turbo), so you don't need to install external tools.

+It uses async I/O and connection pooling to maximize throughput, and it's smart about memory usage so you can run it on servers with limited RAM.

 Just copy the binary to your server and run it.
-It uses async I/O and connection pooling to maximize throughput, and it's smart about memory usage so you can run it on servers with limited RAM.

 ## Features

-Downloads with parallel connections and automatic retries.
-Built-in PAR2 verification and repair using par2cmdline-turbo (no external par2 command needed).
-Built-in RAR extraction (no external unrar needed).
-Handles obfuscated filenames.
-Shows real-time progress with speed and ETA.
-All configurable through a simple TOML file or command-line options.
+- Downloads with parallel connections and automatic retries.
+- Built-in PAR2 verification and repair using par2cmdline-turbo (no external par2 command needed).
+- Built-in RAR extraction (no external unrar needed).
+- Handles obfuscated filenames.
+- Configurable through a simple TOML file or command-line options.

 ## Installation

+You may download the latest release here

+OR

 Build from source with Cargo: